 Coupled with probability is the duration over which the probability applies.

 For example, if we desire 99 of 100 to survive, we must state over which period of time this applies.
-It is proper to state the couple of 99% reliable over 1 year.
+It is proper to state the couplet of 99% reliable over 1 year.

 It is not sufficient to define reliability as ‘5-year product’ as it does not contain the information related to how many are expected to survive the 5 years.
 Likewise, it is not sufficient to say a product has 5 – 9’s reliability (meaning the probability of failure is less than 0.00001) as it does not contain the duration.

-If the product has high reliability for only a few seconds, that does not help us make judgements about the first year of life.
+If the product has high reliability for only a few seconds, that does not help us make judgments about the first year of life.

 MTBF or MTTF are not durations.
 They are the inverse of the failure rate, thus a probability.

 Do not use MTBF or similar metrics when working in reliability engineering.